aistairc/lm_syntax_negative/README.md

 - [PyTorch](https://pytorch.org) (tested version is 1.3.1, but later versions will probably work)
 - [inflect](https://pypi.org/project/inflect/) (4.1.0)

-The following module is required for data preprocessing.
+The following modules are required for data preprocessing.
 - [stanford-corenlp](https://pypi.org/project/stanford-corenlp/) (3.9.2)
+- tqdm

 In addition to these, the training code also supports the use of NVIDIA [Apex](https://github.com/NVIDIA/apex).
 When `apex` is installed, by giving `--amp` to `train_lm.py`, the models are trained with mixed precision, which we found speed up the training by 1.3-1.5 times.

 ## Data Preparation

 For training LMs, we used the same data as [Gulordava et al. (2018)](https://github.com/facebookresearch/colorlessgreenRNNs), which is a collection of sentences sampled from English Wikipedia (80M/10M/10M tokens for train, valid, and test).

 Here we instruct how to train LSTMs with negative examples on this dataset but you could train your models on a different dataset.
-There is no restriction in the format of input data.
+We assume the input data is a list of sentences, one sentence per line, as opposed to the data used for document-level LMs, such as WikiText-103.

 First download the original data on `data` directory.
 ```